Super Bowl LIX Is Almost Here! Here's Why the NFL Always Uses Roman Numerals

 Understanding how to read Roman numerals is easier said than done.
 To get started, let's take a look at Super Bowl LIV which took place in 2020.
 It was the 54th Super Bowl.

-As we mentioned before, this year's game, Super Bowl LVII, is the 57th Super Bowl game.
-When it comes to the numerals, LIV and LVII are pretty similar except there is an extra I in the latter, and the V symbol have been switched.
+As we mentioned before, this year's game, Super Bowl LIX, is the 59th Super Bowl game.
+When it comes to the numerals, LIV and LIX are pretty similar except there an X symbol replaces the V symbol.
 So how exactly do you read these and distinguish the difference?
 Learning the values of the Roman numerals is the first place to start:

 Article continues below advertisement